Social Justice Workshop

 - isolate three unique ways to seek reciprocal consensus of Deaf people.

-COST: This workshop is free to attend.
-Donations in support of HASA (to fund community interpreting projects) are welcome.
+COST: This workshop fee is $10 and supports of HASA (to fund community interpreting projects).

 ABOUT THE PRESENTER